ibexa/documentation-developer/docs/community_resources/contributing.md

 We aim to follow the [latest](http://trac.tools.ietf.org/wg/httpbis/trac/wiki#HTTP1.1Deliverables) stable HTTP specification, and industry best practice:

 - **Expose our data in a RESTful way**
-    - GET, HEAD, OPTIONS & TRACE methods are [safe](http://tools.ietf.org/html/draft-ietf-httpbis-p2-semantics-21#section-5.2.1) (otherwise known as [nullipotent](http://en.wiktionary.org/wiki/nullipotent)), as in: should never cause changes to resources (note: things like writing a line in a log file are not considered resource changes)
+    - GET, HEAD, OPTIONS and TRACE methods are [safe](http://tools.ietf.org/html/draft-ietf-httpbis-p2-semantics-21#section-5.2.1) (otherwise known as [nullipotent](http://en.wiktionary.org/wiki/nullipotent)), as in: should never cause changes to resources (note: things like writing a line in a log file are not considered resource changes)
-    - PUT & DELETE methods are [idempotent](http://tools.ietf.org/html/draft-ietf-httpbis-p2-semantics-21#section-5.2.2), as in multiple identical requests should all have the same result as a single request
+    - PUT and DELETE methods are [idempotent](http://tools.ietf.org/html/draft-ietf-httpbis-p2-semantics-21#section-5.2.2), as in multiple identical requests should all have the same result as a single request
-    - GET & HEAD methods should be [cacheable](http://tools.ietf.org/html/draft-ietf-httpbis-p2-semantics-21#section-5.2.3) both on client side, server-side and proxies between, as further defined in the HTTP [specification](http://tools.ietf.org/html/draft-ietf-httpbis-p6-cache-21)
+    - GET and HEAD methods should be [cacheable](http://tools.ietf.org/html/draft-ietf-httpbis-p2-semantics-21#section-5.2.3) both on client side, server-side and proxies between, as further defined in the HTTP [specification](http://tools.ietf.org/html/draft-ietf-httpbis-p6-cache-21)
     - As PUT is for replacing a resource, we should use [PATCH](http://tools.ietf.org/html/rfc5789) in cases where only partial replacement is intended
 - **Authenticated traffic**
     - Should use HTTPS
 - **Session based traffic**
     - Should follow recommendations for *Authenticated traffic*
     - Should use a per user session [CSRF](http://en.wikipedia.org/wiki/Cross-site_request_forgery) token on all requests using un-safe HTTP methods (POST, PUT, DELETE, PATCH, ...)
-    - Should expire session id, session data and CSRF token on login, logout and session time out, except:
+    - Should expire session ID, session data and CSRF token on login, logout and session time out, except:
-        - On login session data from previous session id is moved to new session id, keeping for instance shopping basket on login
+        - On login session data from previous session ID is moved to new session ID, keeping for instance shopping basket on login
     - Should avoid timing attacks by using a random amount of time for login operation
-    - Should never use Session id in URI's.
+    - Should never use Session ID in URI's.
 And this feature ("SID") must always be disabled on production servers
 - **Sessions**
-    - Should not be used to store large amounts of data; store data in database and id's in session if needed
+    - Should not be used to store large amounts of data; store data in database and ID's in session if needed
     - Should not store critical data: if user deletes his cookies or closes his browser session data is lost
     - Should use an ID generated with enough randomness to prevent prediction or brute-force attacks
 - **Cookies (especially session cookies)**
-    - Should never store sensitive data in cookies (only exception is session id in session cookie)
+    - Should never store sensitive data in cookies (only exception is session ID in session cookie)
     - Should always set *Full domain* to avoid [cross-subdomain cooking](http://en.wikipedia.org/wiki/Session_fixation#Attacks_using_cross-subdomain_cooking) when on shared domain.
     - Should set *HttpOnly* flag to reduce risk of attacks such as [cross-site cooking](http://en.wikipedia.org/wiki/Session_fixation#Attacks_using_cross-site_cooking) and [cross-site scripting](http://en.wikipedia.org/wiki/Cross-site_scripting "Cross-site scripting")
     - Should set *Secure flag* if HTTPS is used (as recommended above)